-Our laboratory focuses on the pre-erythrocytic phase of malaria, i.e., the parasite’s (Plasmodium) journey from the site of the mosquito bite to the liver and its development in the liver.
+Our laboratory focuses on the pre-erythrocytic phase of malaria.
+This phase extends from injection of the parasite in the skin by the mosquito to the onset of red blood cell infection, which causes the clinical symptoms of the disease.
 Our major aim is a functional understanding of the important host-parasite interactions that occur during the parasite journey as well as inside the hepatocyte.
-For this, we use a combination of molecular genetics, cell biology and in vivoimaging approaches, and P. berghei, a parasite species that infects rodents.
+For this, we use a combination of molecular genetics, cell biology and in vivo imaging approaches, and parasite species that infect rodents.

 Characterizing the important molecular players of parasite infection

-In previous years, we have established new molecular genetics tools and approaches to study gene/protein function in pre-erythrocytic stages of P. berghei, including a new conditional mutagenesis procedure that allows for modifying any gene of interest specifically at the sporozoite stage (only erythrocytic stages of the parasite can be transfected), as well as a systematic mutagenesis (knock-out) technique.
-We have also identified new genes of interest by an extensive SAGE analysis of salivary gland sporozoites.
-Our primary goal is to better understand the molecular basis of sporozoite motility and invasion into host cells, and more generally the function of parasite proteins that act at the host-parasite interface.
+We have recently established new molecular genetics tools and approaches for studying gene/protein function in pre-erythrocytic stages of the parasite, including a new conditional, Flp/FRT-based mutagenesis procedure that allows for modifying any gene of interest specifically at the sporozoite stage (only erythrocytic stages of the parasite can be transfected).
+We have also recently identified new genes of interest by an extensive SAGE analysis of sporozoites.
+Our primary goal is to better understand the function of parasite proteins, from both the extracellular sporozoite and the intracellular (intravacuolar) liver stage, which act at the interface with the host.

-Keywords: Plasmodium, pre-erythrocytic phase, sporozoite, skin, liver, in vivo imaging, conditional mutagenesis, SAGE
+Keywords: Plasmodium, pre-erythrocytic phase, sporozoite, skin, liver, intravital imaging, molecular genetics

-Sturm A, Amino R, van de Sand C, Regen T, Retzlaff S, Rennenberg A, Krueger A, Pollok JM, Ménard R, and Heussler V. 2006.
+Sturm A, Amino R, van de Sand C, Regen T, Retzlaff S, Rennenberg A, Krueger A, Pollok JM, Ménard R, Heussler V. 2006.
 Manipulation of host hepatocytes by the malaria parasite for delivery into liver sinusoids.
-Science, 313, 1287-1290.
+Science 313, 1287-1290.